[ASA] PASA Editorial Board - Call for Applications

 2) Organising peer review of submitted manuscripts in a timely fashion, using Cambridge University Press' electronic submission and peer review system.
 Key components of this process are:

-c) Delivery of a recommendation for publication/revision/rejection based on reviews, to be completed within 5 days of receipt of a review.
+c) Delivery of a recommendation for publication/revision/rejection based on reviews, within 1 week of completion of a review.

 3) Other duties and responsibilities of Editorial Board members are to: